ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 For the onchain code we probably want to enforce a maximum rounding error and a maximum precision.

+There's a fair amount of complexity regarding time here.
+Maybe we use the last entry in the price oracle as the current time?
+This is less precise, but an hour of stability fees shouldn't be a huge deal even for large vaults, and it would make transactions more reliable as well as avoid any strange issues that might arise from things happening anachronistically.

 ## Auction Address validator

-Performs (dutch?) auctions or maybe flat sales? vault liquidation and buffer auctions handled here
+Performs (dutch?) auctions or maybe flat sales? vault liquidation and buffer auctions handled here maybe the utxos control where the payout goes for dUSD auctions I think it's burned for buffer auctions I assume it goes back to the buffer do we need to authenticate auctions here? or is it okay if users post custom auctions here?

 ## Buffer Address